apache/mxnet/docs/tutorials/basic/data.md

-# MXNet Iterators - Load data for neural network training
+# Iterators - Loading data

 This tutorial we focus on how to feeding data into a training and inference program.
 Most training and inference modules in MXNet accepts data iterators, which simplifies this procedure, especially when reading large datasets from filesystems.
 Here we discuss the API conventions and several provided iterators.

-## Basic Data Iterator

 Data iterators in MXNet is similar to the iterator in Python.
 In Python, we can use the built-in function `iter` with an iterable object (such as list) to